netgen/NetgenOpenGraphBundle/Resources/doc/USAGE.md

 The process is similar when implementing generic handlers, but this time around, you need to extend the provided `Netgen\Bundle\OpenGraphBundle\Handler\FieldType\Handler` abstract handler.
 This handler will give you access to `Content` and `Field` objects with which you can generate meta tags.
-The only requirement is that the first parameter always needs to be the identifier of the field to use.
+The only requirement is that the first parameter passed to your handler via configuration always needs to be the identifier of the field to use.

-In your handler, you need to at least implement `supports()` method, which defines which field type your handler supports, for example:
+In your handler, you need to at least implement `supports()` method, which defines which field types your handler supports, for example:

 ```php